julian-molina/Documentation/docs/pages/suite/suite-step-6.md

 toc: false
 ---

 Superalgos puts you in control of the market data you will work with.
 To do that, the system uses a <a data-toggle="tooltip" data-original-title="{{site.data.concepts.sensor_bot}}">sensor bot</a> to pull raw trades data from exchanges and store it in your machine.
-As the data starts flowing in, the system uses <a data-toggle="tooltip" data-original-title="{{site.data.concepts.indicator_bot}}">indicator bots</a> to add value to the raw data by producing more ellaborate <a data-toggle="tooltip" data-original-title="{{site.data.concepts.dataset}}">datasets</a> in the form of candles, and all sorts of indicators.
+As the data starts building up, the system uses <a data-toggle="tooltip" data-original-title="{{site.data.concepts.indicator_bot}}">indicator bots</a> to add value to the raw data by producing more ellaborate <a data-toggle="tooltip" data-original-title="{{site.data.concepts.dataset}}">datasets</a> in the form of candles, and all sorts of indicators.

 The sensor bot fetches data starting from a configurable date.
 Once it reaches the present time, it continues connecting to the exchange once per minute, pulling data in a live stream.
 Indicators process data in a similar fashion, and keep all your data up to date.